The Populele makes it fun/easy to learn the “devil’s guitar”

 The uke is a four-stringed instrument tuned to G–C–E–A (you can also tune the ukulele to an open or slack key tuning which makes playing a little different.)
 The basic chords – G/C/D and the occasional F and Am – are all easily accessible for anyone with basic hand-eye coordination and if you’ve played a guitar then a uke is quite simple.
 Add in a cute, candy-colored app featuring floppy ukulele-loving bunnies and you’ve created a gateway drug to the ravages of ukulele music and/or a great opportunity for music fans of all ages to play the “jumping flea.”

 The best thing about the Populele then is how easily you can get started.
-The games show you how to chord a few notes and then start playing simple songs while the songbook lets you follow along to songs, strumming violently with each tick of the Guitar Hero-esque interface.
+The games show you how to chord a few notes and then start playing simple songs while the songbook lets you follow along, strumming violently with each tick of the Guitar Hero-esque interface.
 My eight-year-old daughter picked it up in a few minutes, forever damning her soul.

 Do you need a Populele to learn the uke?
 Not really, but it’s definitely better than going page-by-page through the Mel Bey Ukulele Method written by Roy Smeck.
 The cute app and fun LED fretboard make this less a chore and more like a video game.
 I could definitely see using the app for a few more months until muscle memory took over and I could fret without much prompting.